makostadima/r-novice-intermediate-cambridge-june2015/index.md

 title: R for reproducible scientific analysis
 ---

-Introduction to R for non-programmers using gapminder data.
+Introduction to R for novice programmers.

+The goal of this lesson is to teach novice programmers to write modular code, independent of programming language.

+[R](http://www.r-project.org/) was chosen because it is an open source, cross platform software environment popular across different disciplines for statistical analysis and graphics.
+R comes with an extensive list of third-party packages and documentation, driven by a highly active developers community.

-The goal of this lesson is to teach novice to intermediate programmers to write modular code and best practices for using R for data analysis.
-R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
-We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
-The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.
+The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing, such as breaking down analyses into modular units, task automation, and encapsulation.

-Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.
+Note that this workshop will not teach any statistical analysis.

-A variety of third party packages are used throughout this workshop.
+Disclaimer: A variety of third party packages are used throughout this workshop.
 These are not necessarily the best, nor are they comprehensive, but they are packages we find useful, and have been chosen primarily for their usability.

 > ## Prerequisites {.prereq}
 >
-> Have attended the Shell and Git sessions.
+> The participants are expected to have attended the shell and git sessions.
 >

 ## Topics